 - One-click deploy of your applications from your browser

 - 'Watch' mode to allow continuous building and real-time editing of your live application, helping you maintain a tight development inner loop

 - Automatic port-forwarding and resource cleanup on application termination

 - Debugging and logging support for applications running on Kubernetes clusters

-For a detailed look at developing Kubernetes applications with Cloud Code in Cloud Shell, refer to the Kubernetes overview.
+For a detailed look at developing Kubernetes applications with Cloud Code in Cloud Shell, see the Kubernetes overview.